A story of DESIGN

 So browse through the pdf sewing patterns that I've done up for you, and happy creating!

-Below was a custom graduation gown for my cousin.
+Below was a custom graduation gown I had made for a client.
 Her inspiration was "bride of Frankenstein"!

-The fashion fabric is silk that I hand dyed.
-The bodice is a fully boned corset with steel and spiral boning.
-I had originally made this gown slightly too short, so I added a little pleated dust ruffle detail and I just pretended it was always meant to be there!
+The fashion fabric is silk that I hand dyed and the bodice is a fully boned corset with steel and spiral boning.
+I had originally made this gown slightly too short (not on purpose), so I added a little pleated dust ruffle detail and it looks like it was always meant to be there!